steqeq/0000/docs/how-to/rocm-for-ai/hugging-face-models.rst

 ********************************

-`Hugging Face <https://huggingface.co>`_ hosts the world’s largest AI model repository for developers to obtain state-of-the-art transformer models.
+`Hugging Face <https://huggingface.co>`_ hosts the world’s largest AI model repository for developers to obtain transformer models.
 This section describes how to run the popular community transformer models from Hugging Face on AMD accelerators and GPUs.

 .. _rocm-for-ai-hugging-face-transformers: